Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a condensed summary of the primary concepts that were raised in the charts and tables above.
+The following is a summary of the car insurance concepts presented in the illustrations above.

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.